puppetlabs/puppet-docs/source/pe/3.2/trouble_install.markdown

 Here are some common problems that can cause an install to go awry.

+### Upgrades from 3.2.0 Can Cause Issues with Multi-Platform Agent Packages

+Users upgrading from PE 3.2.0 to a later version of 3.x (including 3.2.1) will see errors when attempting to download agent packages for platforms other than the master.
+After adding `pe_repo` classes to the master for desired agent packages, errors will be seen on the subsequent puppet run as PE attempts to access the requisite packages.
+The issue is caused by an incorrectly set parameter of the `pe_repo` class.
+It can be fixed as follows:

+    1. In the console, navigate to the node page for each master node where you wish to add agent packages.
+    2. On the master's node page, click "Edit" and then, for the `pe_repo` parameter, click "Edit parameters"
+    3. Next to the `base_path` parameter, click "Reset value"
+    4. Save the parameter change and update the node.

+Once this has been done, you should now be able to add new agent platforms without issue.

 ### Installing Without Internet Connectivity

 By default, the master node hosts a repo that contains packages used for agent installation.
 In order to obtain these packages, the install script will attempt to connect to the internet in order to access a Puppet Labs-maintained repo on Amazon S3.
 If the script cannot access the remote repo (due to a firewall issue, IT policy, etc.), the agent tarball will not be downloaded and you will see error messages in the first and subsequent puppet runs on the master.
 These do not mean the installation failed, only the retrieval of the tarball.